 However, once you imagine the restriction of taking a bath/a shower, you would worry about the smell of oozing skin.
 Since it includes very important nutrition, meaning, protein, it smells so bad.
 Unfortunately, there’s no way around.

 However, protein works to produce your new skin and it is necessary for your healing definitely.

 Please do not rinse ooze and just try to dry the affected parts.

 Repeating the process, your skin is getting stronger eventually.
 The process is so hard and I know that you will completely disappoint yourself every time you scratch all crusts off but nevertheless skin needs to be dried before healing.
 If you added moisturizer, it will obstruct the healing.
-Dr. Sato fully knows it is sickness to feel itchy so it is ok to scratch.
+Dr. Sato fully knows it is a sickness to feel itchy so it is ok to scratch.

 And remember this.
 To wipe off ooze can be a moisturizer.
 It makes it more difficult to dry your skin.

-After excercise, what should you do?
+After exercise, what should you do?

 In case you get sweaty, do you think you can take a shower every time?

 …..Nope.
 Still, take a shower/bath once 3 or 4 days.
 Just dry your skin naturally.